Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           data = pd.DataFrame(iris.data, columns=iris.feature_names)
           data['species'] = iris.target
           ```
+        - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
+          - You’ve loaded the Iris dataset and turned it into a table (called a DataFrame) using `pandas`.

      3. **View the Data**:
         - To see the first few rows of the dataset, type:
           ```python
           data.head()
           ```
         - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
-You’ll see a table with the dataset.
+          - You’ll see a table with the first 5 rows of the dataset.
+This helps you understand what the data looks like.

 ---